cryptimeleon/subzero/README.md

 #### Function definitions
 The user can define zero or more functions at the start of the program.
 A function definition starts with a function name, which must begin with a letter, and can contain letters and numbers.
-This is followed by a comma-delimited list of parameter names enclosed in parentheses, and finally a 0K expression (followed by an optional semicolon) enclosed in curly braces, with an optional terminating semicolon.
+This is followed by a comma-delimited list of parameter names enclosed in parentheses, and finally a Subzero expression (followed by an optional semicolon) enclosed in curly braces, with an optional terminating semicolon.
 A parameter name starts with a letter, can contain letters and numbers, can contain at most 1 underscore, and can contain any number of terminating single quotes.

 ```